vor89/ember-plaid-v2/README.md

 * [onOpen](plaid.com/docs/api/#open-function)
 * [onLoad](plaid.com/docs/api/#parameter-reference)
 * [onExit](plaid.com/docs/api/#onexit-callback)
+* [onError] (not supported by plaid, custom-built logic will fire this if plaid script fails to load.)

 Once a user has successfully onboarded via Plaid Link, the `onSuccess` action will be called with the `public_token` and a `metadata` object passed as the arguments.
 From there, you should follow the [instructions](https://github.com/plaid/link#step-3-write-server-side-handler) for exchanging the `public_token` for an `access_token`.